ak-brodrigue/waapi-python-tools/README.md

 This repository is a collection of tools to be used inside Audiokinetic Wwise.
 The tools use WAAPI (Wwise Authoring API) and Python to perform several automated tasks.

-Refer to **General Setup Instruction** below, then find the specific instructions README.md in the sub-folders.
+Refer to **General Setup Instructions** below, then find the specific instructions README.md in the sub-folders.

 ## Requirements
 * Python 3.6+